bernatmv/thegame/docs/api/player/serverToClient/loadRoomMessage.md

-            `room.exits.west` => _optional_ => The *id* of the room connecting to this one from the west `room.exits.up` => _optional_ => The *id* of the room connecting to this one from the up `room.exits.down` => _optional_ => The *id* of the room connecting to this one from the down `room.enemies` => _optional_ => An array with the enemies in the room `room.npc` => _optional_ => An array with the npc in the room `room.items` => _optional_ => An array with the items in the room
+            `room.exits.west` => _optional_ => The *id* of the room connecting to this one from the west `room.exits.up` => _optional_ => The *id* of the room connecting to this one from the up `room.exits.down` => _optional_ => The *id* of the room connecting to this one from the down `room.players` => _optional_ => An array with the other online players in this room (this can change if players enter/leave the room, but that notification will use another message)
+        `room.enemies` => _optional_ => An array with the enemies in the room
+        `room.npc` => _optional_ => An array with the npc in the room
+        `room.items` => _optional_ => An array with the items in the room